Friday, June 9, 2017

-  Anyone collecting a pension, a disability allowance or additional funding need to file an income tax return.
+Anyone collecting a pension, a disability allowance or additional funding must file an income tax return.
 If you do not file a return your pension or any funding will be cut off in July.
-This includes GST rebates from July 2017 onward until the return if filed.
+This includes GST rebates from July onward until the return if filed.

 The current Federal government has introduced some of what they call poverty reduction into tax system.
 As I see it through the tax returns it is more than likely going to toss a few 100 thousand people out of their homes.
 This poverty reduction tax plan has a gaping hole in it someone forgot to research.

 Most housing subsidy programs in Canada ask for the amount on Line 150 or Line 236 of your income tax form when applying.
 Line 150 is your total income and includes any current subsidies and Line 236 is the adjusted amount.
 These two lines are usually the same amount of dollars.
 The Federal government is going to increase the amounts on Line 150 and thus Line 236.
 It will put low-income earners in a higher artificial income bracket and disallow them Local or Provincial Housing assistance.

 They claim there will be a decrease in poverty.
 It will be followed up by a massive increase in homelessness.
 It is more akin to a double negative balance found in most oligarchies.